sudghosh/CIL_CBT_APP/docs/question_management_subsections_auth_fix.md

 The issue was identified as an authentication problem in the frontend code.
 The API endpoint `/api/sections/{section_id}/subsections/` was properly implemented in the backend and registered both with and without the `/api` prefix.

-However, in the frontend's `QuestionManagement.tsx` file, the fetch request for subsections wasn't including the ***REMOVED*** token in the Authorization header, unlike other API calls in the application.
+However, in the frontend's `QuestionManagement.tsx` file, the fetch request for subsections wasn't including the JWT token in the Authorization header, unlike other API calls in the application.

 ## Solution

 ### 1. Added Authentication to Subsection Fetch Request

-Modified the fetch request in `QuestionManagement.tsx` to include the ***REMOVED*** token in the headers:
+Modified the fetch request in `QuestionManagement.tsx` to include the JWT token in the headers:

 ```typescript
 // Before: